epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

    ├── 2023_06_20_Smith_ENDR023_2020
    │   ├── data
-   │   │   ├── subfolders in data folder
+   │   │   ├── files and subfolders in data folder
    │   └── analysis
+   │       ├── files and subfolders in analysis folder

 The user needs permission to **read, write and execute** in the ``analysis`` folder.
 The best way to achieve this is with this command: